 If you have a question or want to make an appointment with a counselor, fill out the contact form below, or call NewDay directly at 912-201-3605.
 We understand how difficult it is to make the first call.
 We’ll try our best to make the experience comfortable.
 We value privacy and understand the need for confidentiality, plus, we’re bound by law to protect confidentiality.
-This is from NCSC and will help you better understand substance abuse treatment and confidentiality:
+If someone doesn’t answer your email within in 12 hours, call directly to the number above and ask for Susan.
+Below is from NCSC and will help you better understand substance abuse treatment and confidentiality:

 Protecting confidentiality is critical in substance abuse treatment and child welfare.
 Both fields need to guard clients’ rights to privacy and protect against the stigma that might cause clients to avoid treatment.
 Yet while monitoring cases, child welfare professionals regularly need information related to diagnosis and participation in treatment.
 Child welfare practitioners should be familiar with the rules and regulations that govern confidentiality and the legal methods of accessing otherwise protected information.